-- 1. Manufacturer certification; or - 2.
-The International Dark Sky Association Fixture Seal of Approval. - b.
-Side shielding, which extends below the bulb so that emitted light is not projected beyond the shield, must be provided for pole-mounted lighting, except at driveways and travelway intersections. - 2.
-Light Direction.
-Lighting fixtures must be aimed downward and inward to direct light towards the interior of the property. - 3.
-Maximum Illumination.
+2. Light Direction.
+Lighting fixtures must be aimed downward and inward to direct light towards the interior of the property.
+Refer to Figure 7,05.02-2.

+- 3. Maximum Illumination.
 Lighting must not cause illumination in excess of 0.25 foot-candles above background light levels measured at the lot line of any adjacent lot or road right-of-way. - 4.
 Photometric Plan.
 All applications to permit outdoor lighting must submit a photometric plan to document maximum illumination. - 5.
 Height Limit. - a.
 The maximum overall height for any exterior lighting is 25 feet unless a lesser or greater maximum height is specified in: - 1.
-Use-Specific Standards in Chapter 4; - 2.
+Use-specific standards in Chapter 4; - 2.
 Approved proffers; or - 3.
 Special Exception or Variance Condition of Approval. - b.
 Height is measured from grade to top of pole or lighting fixture, whichever is taller. - 6.
 Color Temperature.
 To minimize negative environmental impacts of outdoor lighting, all new luminaires must be rated 3000K or less Correlated Color Temperature (CCT). - 7.
 Automatic Lighting Extinguishment.
 All exterior lighting must be extinguished between 11:00 p.m. and 7:00 a.m. except for the following: - a.
 Single-family dwellings; - b.
-Multifamily dwellings, not including common areas; - c.
+Multifamily dwellings, not including common areas;

+- c.
 Lighting required by the Building Code for steps, stairs, walkways, and building entrances; - d.
 Exterior lighting necessary for security purposes, as determined by the Zoning Administrator; - e.
 Pedestrian and bicycle facilities provided pursuant to Section 7.07.03; or - f.
 Businesses that operate on a 24-hour basis, or during the hours of operation permitted by: - 1.
-Use Specific Standards of Chapter 4; - 2.
+Use-specific standards of Chapter 4; - 2.
 An approved Site Plan; or - 3.
 Approved proffers or Special Exception.